SDU-eScience/Documentation/docs/source/index.rst

 4. Make a base backup by copying the primary server's data directory to the standby servers

-We use ``pg_basebackup`` to fetch the entire data directory of our PostgreSQL installation from the primary and placing it onto the standby server.
-Run ``pg_basebackup`` command asthe database superuser, in our case is ``postgres``, to make sure the permissions are preserved. -R option creates a minimal recovery command file which is ``recovery.conf`` for standbys within their data directories in order for streaming replication.
+We use pg_basebackup to fetch the entire data directory of our PostgreSQL installation from the primary and placing it onto the standby server.
+Run pg_basebackup command asthe database superuser, in our case is postgres, to make sure the permissions are preserved. -R option creates a minimal recovery command file which is ``recovery.conf`` for standbys within their data directories in order for streaming replication.

 .. code-block:: psql